nhsconnect/nhslogin/src/vectors-of-trust.md

 Vector request values **may** omit components, indicating that any value is acceptable for that component category, including omission of that component in the response vector.

-Omission of vtr will result in a default value of `[“P9.Cp.Cd”,“P9.Cp.Ck”,“P9.Cm”]` being assumed.
+Omission of the "vtr" will result in a default value of `[“P9.Cp.Cd”,“P9.Cp.Ck”,“P9.Cm”]` being assumed.
+**Note:** a VoT must be submitted in your SCAL and in your Environment Request Forms.

 ---